sonia-ko/dananz/README.md

 The demo can be checked [here](https://dananz-design.vercel.app/).

+The website is connected with the Firestore Realtime Database and uses the data from the DB to generate portfolio pages (GET requests).

+Also, the data from the feedback form and subscribers' data is stored in the database using the Post method.

+There is also some input validation added to validate the form inputs.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 The project uses the following technologies: